BRACE2/TeamDocumentation/docs/tools/quakeio/index.md

 1. [`QuakeSeries`](schemas/series) is an array-like data type which contains a single time series, and associated metadata like peak values and units.
 All data contained by this type is generally closely related to a single physical quantity or *measurement*.
 An example of a file format which parses to this type is the PEER NGA `.AT2` file.
 2. [`QuakeComponent`](schemas/component) is a collection of `QuakeSeries` types which generally represents time series data (e.g. acceleration, velocity, displacement) which were collected in a single *direction*.
 An example of a file format that parses into this type is the CSMIP Volume 2 (`.V2`) spec.
-3. [`QuakeMotion`](schemas/motion) is a collection of `QuakeComponent` types which all pertain to a single shared *spacial location*.
-The data contained by this type is generally free of any spacial variation.
+3. [`QuakeMotion`](schemas/motion) is a collection of `QuakeComponent` types which all pertain to a single shared *spatial location*.
+The data contained by this type is generally free of any spatial variation.
 4. [`QuakeCollection`](schemas/collection) is a collection of `QuakeMotion` types, often corresponding to a single *site*.
 An example of a file format that parses into this type is the CSMIP processed archive (`.zip`).

 The core functionality of the library is exposed by the `quakeio.read(filename,